 Understand your customer data and use it to reduce churn and keep your customers.

-Churn is the feat of SaaS businesses.
-Churn (or attrition) rate is the number of people who discontinued your services during a given period.
+Churn is the enemy of SaaS businesses.
+Churn rate means the number of people who discontinued your services during a given period.
 It tells you how many customers you lost.
-In the SaaS world, it is essential to maintain a high Net Revenue Retention.
-However, if the customers cancel their subscription, the NRR will decrease.
-By predicting and controlling customer churn, you can increase, or at the very least maintain, a healthy NRR.
+In SaaS business, it is essential to maintain a high Net Revenue Retention.
+However, if the customers terminate their subscription, the NRR will reduce.
+To increase your NRR, you have to decrease your churn rate and to reduce it, you have to analyze and then strategize.

-By using data in the right way, your Customer Success Manager can map the customer journey for your product.
-Customer retention metrics such as product usage rate, engagement, sentiment, and net promoter score are useful in the process.
-Each metric help you understand the problem behind churn and then find the appropriate solution.
-Automated analytics will allow you to understand changes and patterns to go deeper into customer behaviour.
-It will help you find the root of the problem, the reason behind unhappy customers and churn.
+By using data the right way, your Customer Success Manager can map the customer journey with your product.
+Customer retention metrics such as days sales outstanding, the time between purchases, net promoter score and product return rate are helpful in the process.
+Each metric helps you understand the problem behind churn and then find the appropriate solution.
+Automated analytics will allow you to go deeper into customer behaviour.
+It will help you find the root of the problem, the reason behind churning.

-Along with the pattern in the customer journey, you can find correlations in your different customer types with customer behaviour.
-Using the power of machine learning you can to find the segment of your customer base that have the highest tendency to cancel to predict future churn.
-Analytics can help you gather the demographic, psychographic and behavioural details about the churning customers.
-This in turn can also help identify your ideal customer profile and segments for targeting and expansion.
+Along with finding it in the customer journey, you also have to find a pattern in the customer's interests.
+Using the power of machine learning, you have to find the segment of your customer base that has the highest tendency to churn.
+Analytics will help you to gather the demographic, psychographic and behavioral details about the churning customers.
+Spot the similarities in all the customers who cancelled the subscription.
+These will be your target audience.
+You have to strategize, keeping in mind their interests and behaviors.

 Once you start using data to understand your customers, you can start making data-driven decisions to deliver value and success to your accounts, reduce churn, and optimize expansion to increase your Net Revenue Retention rate.
 You are an expert in your business and running it which is more reason why you don't have time (or it isn't feasible to) monitor and analyze every data point from every customer.
 Adaptive Pulse enables you to run your business with a data-driven and proactive approach.